Teratoma: Malignant transformation

+In November 2024, the SCT-study consortium published the risk of malignancy at initial resection in sacrococcygeal teratoma increases with age reaching a plateau at 6 years of age.

 Extraspinal ependymoma

 Extraspinal ependymoma, usually considered to be a glioma (a type of nongerm cell tumor), may be an unusual form of mature teratoma.

 Treatment

 Surgery

 The treatment of choice is complete surgical removal (i.e., complete resection).
 Teratomas are normally well-encapsulated and noninvasive of surrounding tissues, hence they are relatively easy to resect from surrounding tissues.
 Exceptions include teratomas in the brain, and very large, complex teratomas that have pushed into and become interlaced with adjacent muscles and other structures.

 Prevention of recurrence does not require en bloc resection of surrounding tissues.

 Chemotherapy

 For malignant teratomas, usually, surgery is followed by chemotherapy.

 Teratomas that are in surgically inaccessible locations, or are very complex, or are likely to be malignant (due to late discovery and/or treatment) sometimes are treated first with chemotherapy.

 Follow-up

 Although often described as benign, a teratoma does have malignant potential.
-A UK study of 351 infants and children diagnosed with "benign" teratoma reported 227 with MT, 124 with IT.
+A UK study of 351 infants and children diagnosed with "benign" teratoma reported 227 with mature teratoma, 124 with immature teratoma.
 Five years after surgery, event-free survival was 92.2% and 85.9%, respectively, and overall survival was 99% and 95.1%.
 A similar study in Italy reported on 183 infants and children diagnosed with teratoma.
 At 10 years after surgery, event-free and overall survival were 90.4% and 98%, respectively.

 Depending on which tissue(s) it contains, a teratoma may secrete a variety of chemicals with systemic effects.
 Some teratomas secrete the "pregnancy hormone" human chorionic gonadotropin (βhCG), which can be used in clinical practice to monitor the successful treatment or relapse in patients with a known HCG-secreting teratoma.
 This hormone is not recommended as a diagnostic marker, because most teratomas do not secrete it.
 Some teratomas secrete thyroxine, in some cases to such a degree that it can lead to clinical hyperthyroidism in the patient.
 Of special concern is the secretion of alpha-fetoprotein (AFP); under some circumstances, AFP can be used as a diagnostic marker specific for the presence of yolk sac cells within the teratoma.
 These cells can develop into a frankly malignant tumor known as yolk sac tumor or endodermal sinus tumor.

 Adequate follow-up requires close observation, involving repeated physical examination, scanning (ultrasound, MRI, or CT), and measurement of AFP and/or βhCG.